stubbsdiondra/stubbsdiondra/README.md

 - 👋 Hi, I’m Diondra
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning R, Python and Machine Learing.
-Pursuing a Bachelor's degree in Applied Mathematics
+- 🌱 Recent Graduate with B.S. in Applied Mathematics
 - 📫 How to reach me stubbsdiondra@gmail.com

 <!---